How to access in-home aged care services in Australia

 - Am I eligible?

-- How can I access in-home, government-funded aged care services?
+- How can I apply for in-home, government-funded aged care services?

 What is aged care in Australia?